SyrusKyury/Peaceful-Farm/README.md

 Your server is now ready to use!

-You can customize your server by modifing the `/server/.env` file.
-A more detailed explanation of each option is provided [here](/server/README.md)
+You can customize your server by modifing [.env](.env) and/or [web/app/settings.py](web/app/settings.py).
+> ⚠️ **Warning** <br> Every [plugin](web/app/plugins) may have its own settings!

 ### Client
-The client can be downloaded either from your **Peaceful Farm Server** by visiting the index page or from the [*official Peaceful Farm Repository*](https://github.com/SyrusKyury/Peaceful-Farm/blob/main/client/client.py).
-If the client is downloaded from your **Peaceful Farm Server**, it will already be set up with the data of your server.
-Otherwise, you'll need to set it up manually.
-A more detailed explanation of each option is provided [here](/client/README.md).
+The client can be downloaded from your **Peaceful Farm Server** by visiting the index page.

-**In both cases, you'll need to specify in your client the name of the service you're attacking (since Peaceful Farm doesn't have a crystal ball).**

 To use the client, you just need to code your exploit in the *exploit* function.
 The client will automatically launch this function on every opponent team in parallel and send the flags you gather to your **Peaceful Farm Server**.

+The *exploit* function takes two parameters:
+- **target_ip**: The IP address of the machine being targeted.
+- **exploit_data**: A storage container for any reusable data needed for future exploitations.

+For example, if you're attacking a Flask web app that leaks its secret, you wouldn't want to steal the token every time the exploit runs—doing so could expose your method to others.
+Instead, storing and reusing the token in *exploit_data* helps maintain stealth and efficiency.